thvoigtmann/mctspy/docs/index.rst

 the solution and the memory kernel become arbitrarily large, and hence adapted numerical integration schemes are needed to treat the MCT equations.

-At the moment, `mcts-py` is not yet a fully performant solver.
+At the moment, `mctspy` is not yet a fully performant solver.
 It makes heavy use for the `numba` just-in-time compiler, but this leads to relatively long warm-up times when running even simple code.
 This code base is mostly intended to provide an easy entry point for people wanting to understand,